Cgossett2022/Surfs-Up/README.md

 ## Overview
 For this project, I considered opening a Surf n' Shake Shop in Oahu, Hawaii, which will provide surfboards and ice cream to locals.
-In order to get my business up and running, I need funding from investors.
-W. Avy is an investor who is interested in my business, but he is concerned about the weather risks that could threaten my success.
-In order to move forward with W. Avy, I used SQLite and SQLAlchemy to perform an analysis on the weather temperatures for June and December.
+In order to get my business up and running, I reached out to W. Avy, who is an investor interested in my business.
+W. Avy liked my idea, but his only concern was the weather risks, which could threaten my success.
+In order to move forward with W. Avy, I used SQLite and Pandas to perform an analysis on the weather temperatures for June and December.

 ## Results